ForwarD-NerN/AntiShadowPatch/README.md

 * Floating redstone components on top of trapdoors **22w35a(1.20.2)+**
 * [Trapdoor update skipping](https://www.youtube.com/watch?v=hZEOyZ3CEXY) **1.20-pre2+**
 * [Old Dragon Freezing](https://www.youtube.com/watch?v=kxHpyV95rB0) **1.20-pre1+**

+You can configure every setting individually in antishadowpatch_config.json

 ## But Carpet Fixes does the same!
 Yes, Carpet Fixes also reintroduces most of the bugs, but I thought it would be a good idea